 As part of Catholic Social Services professional practice, all staff will be supervised both at CSS and sometimes by an external supervisor to help them review the work they do and ensure you are receiving the best help that we can provide.

 To help us understand who we are working with we will ask you for some information for statistical and auditing purposes.
 We will also record notes of our work with you on a secure client management system which we will hold for a period of 10 years.
 You can request a copy of your notes by applying in writing to the Director of Catholic Social Services.
 Notes will be reviewed before being released to you within 20 working days.

 Oranga Tamariki may sometimes request information under their Act, section 66, about you and your family to help them make a decision around the safety of your children.
 When this happens we will inform you as soon as possible.
 Police may also request information when it relates to Family Harm.

 Some of our funding comes from Government departments.
 They regularly audit our work to ensure that we are meeting the standards of care and financial management expected of publicly funded organisations.
 In this process they may check how we do our reporting, but they are not looking for any private information.

-If you have a concern about the skills, actions or attitudes of one of our staff that cannot be directly resolved with them you should direct your complaint in writing to The Director, Mike Tonks, email@example.com or POBox 2047 Dunedin 9044.
-Your complaint will be investigated and reported back to you as soon as possible.
+If you have a concern about the skills, actions or attitudes of one of our staff that cannot be directly resolved with them you should direct your complaint in writing to The Director, Mike Tonks, firstname.lastname@example.org or POBox 2047 Dunedin 9044.
+Your complaint will be investigated and reported back to you within 20 days.
 Further information about this process is available on request.

 We will work with you to set an appointment time that we both can keep.
 We appreciate that from time to time things may come up which means neither one of us can make that appointment.
 You can expect from us that we will contact you to let you know if there is a change as soon as is practicable.
 We would appreciate if you can to do the same for us.